chenllliang/Two-Stage-CAMRP/README.md

 To reproduce our result, you need to first download all five models from [Google Drive](https://drive.google.com/drive/folders/153WJXLJ4xmo1vSnPU5R_G-b2_3v4ggGQ?usp=sharing) or [阿里云盘](https://www.aliyundrive.com/s/ad1VTLhUBgy) or train them yourself.
 After gaining the models, place the five models' folders under `./models/trained_models`.

+Run following script, you will get the model prediciton of TestA of CAMRP-2022 under `./results` folder.

 ```bash